Ricky Horton: Coaching and broadcasting career

 In 1991, Horton was a minor league pitching coach in the Cleveland Indians farm system.
 In 1993, he became the director of the St. Louis Fellowship of Christian Athletes.

 In 1997, Horton began filling in on Cardinals television broadcasts on FSN Midwest and radio broadcasts on the Cardinals Radio Network.
 In 2003, he joined the three-man FSN Midwest television broadcast team, working roughly 100 games per year as well as post-game analysis.
 As of 2022, he provides color commentary on KMOX radio broadcasts.

 Personal

 Horton briefly appeared in the film Field of Dreams, shown pitching for the White Sox in a scene where Ray Kinsella's young daughter is watching baseball on television.
+He is a 2024 inductee into the Dutchess County Baseball Hall of Fame.

 Horton and his wife, Ann, reside in St. Louis.